treetop1500/security-report/README.md

 # security-report
 A Symfony 3 bundle for automating reports with the Symfony security checker components.

-@Please note: *This bundle is not ready for public use yet, and is not in the Packagist repository, so the composer installation below will not work yet.*
+*Please note: This bundle is not ready for public use yet, and is not in the Packagist repository, so the composer installation below will not work yet.*

 ##Installation##
 Add the following to your composer.json file.